 Of course, not all student learning is academic in nature.
-At Canons, students can choose from a wide range of extra-curricular clubs and activities, including sports clubs such as football, netball, basketball, cricket, gymnastics, karate and dance.
-Other activities include astronomy club, film club, student masterchef, eco-warriors and digital leaders.
-All clubs, curriculum trips and course materials, are free of charge because we believe that a good education is a right not a privilege.
+At Canons, students can choose from a wide range of extra-curricular clubs and activities, including sports clubs such as football, netball, basketball, cricket, table tennis, karate and dance.
+Other activities include astronomy club, film club, drama club and chess club.